Keira Walsh: 2023–24

 Walsh missed the start of Barcelona's 2023–24 season with injury, returning in October 2023.
 Used as a substitute attacking midfielder in her first match back, she provided an assist within minutes of entering the pitch.
 She then had a successful season in her role as pivot, cementing her strength within the team and excelling personally.
 In January 2024, The Guardian wrote that Walsh, Guijarro and Aitana Bonmatí "created one of the most formidable midfields the women's game has seen"; the three were each given perfect 10 ratings for the season by Sport, which described Walsh as "the orchestra director of this tetra-champion team."
 Barcelona won a continental quadruple of the 2023–24 Supercopa, the league, the 2023–24 Copa de la Reina, and the 2023–24 UEFA Women's Champions League.
 Walsh again started in the Champions League final, making vital recoveries as they defeated Lyon 2–0, her performance called a recital by Maria Tikas.

 The Guardian felt that the most significant part of Walsh's game continued to be "her sublime passing quality", even with more goal contributions.
 She had scored in consecutive games in Barcelona's last two matches of 2023, with the only open play goal in a 2–0 Liga F win and the opener in a 7–0 Champions League group stage victory, her first Champions League goal for the club, both from inside the area.
 El Periódico said of the first that Walsh must have "chased away some of the demons that accompanied her every time she approached the area."

 She again picked up a variety of accolades at the end of 2023, including a nomination for The Best FIFA Women's Player and being voted the She's A Baller of the Year.
 Walsh placed fourth both in the IFFHS Women's World Best Playmaker ranking and on The 100 Best Female Footballers list, while also featuring in the 2023 FIFPRO World 11; on ESPN's list of the 50 best women's footballers; and being one of nine Barcelona players on the GOAL50 list.
-At the end of the season, she was again included in the GOAL "World-Class Club", while also continuing to not receive a nomination for the Ballon d'Or Féminin.
+At the end of the season, she was again included in the GOAL "World-Class Club".